 In comments, people were surprised that "Manolo Blahnik" was only mentioned 16 times over the six seasons, although it is the brand most often associated with Sex and the City (unlike Vogue, which is the most mentioned brand in the whole series.)
 It turns out that the shoes are often featured on screen, but not mentioned.
 This suggests that product placements don't have to be verbal to be effective.

 This project does not intend to give a comprehensive picture of the show's product placements: first, a lot of them are non-verbal (e.g. Christian Louboutin is only mentioned one time but one often sees Carrie wearing these shoes).
 Second, the impact of some occurrences of brand-dropping is reinforced by the context, especially when characters criticize a brand or when they mention slogans (e.g. Aidan saying: “KFC?
 It's finger lickin' good").

-In retrospect, I could have released collaterals such as a detailed sheet with statistics and insights.
+In retrospect, I could have released more statistics.
 Media like The Guardian ended-up doing the fact-checking and listed the most quoted brands in my video.